 Why LaTeX?LaTeX is arguably the premier typesetting package in the world.
 Knuth and Lamport have distilled for us the accumulated wisdom of generations of printers.
+See video discussion.

 Why take my advice?Here I distill recommendations from over 30 years experience of use and abuse of LaTeX.
-Most importantly, as the founding editor of the electronic part of ANZIAM Journal, I have copyedited a thousand LaTeX articles written by hundreds of mathematicians and engineers.
+Most importantly, as the founding editor of the electronic part of ANZIAM Journal, over two decades I have copyedited a thousand LaTeX articles written by hundreds of mathematicians and engineers.
 From this experience I distill for you the core flexible LaTeX methods that will serve you well.

 The golden path: use LaTeX logically.